awsdocs/amazon-athena-user-guide/doc_source/emr-logs.md

-# Querying Amazon EMR Logs<a name="emr-logs"></a>
+# Querying Amazon EMR logs<a name="emr-logs"></a>

 Amazon EMR and big data applications that run on Amazon EMR produce log files\.
 Logs files are written to the master node, and you can also configure Amazon EMR to archive log files to Amazon S3 automatically\.
 You can use Amazon Athena to query these logs to identify events and trends for applications and clusters\.
-For more information about the types of log files in Amazon EMR and saving them to Amazon S3, see [View Log Files](https://docs.aws.amazon.com/emr/latest/ManagementGuide/emr-manage-view-web-log-files.html) in the *Amazon EMR Management Guide*\.
+For more information about the types of log files in Amazon EMR and saving them to Amazon S3, see [View log files](https://docs.aws.amazon.com/emr/latest/ManagementGuide/emr-manage-view-web-log-files.html) in the *Amazon EMR Management Guide*\.

-## Creating and Querying a Basic Table Based on Amazon EMR Log Files<a name="emr-create-table"></a>
+## Creating and querying a basic table based on Amazon EMR log files<a name="emr-create-table"></a>

 The following example creates a basic table, `myemrlogs`, based on log files saved to `s3://aws-logs-123456789012-us-west-2/elasticmapreduce/j-2ABCDE34F5GH6/elasticmapreduce/`\.
 The Amazon S3 location used in the examples below reflects the pattern of the default log location for an EMR cluster created by Amazon Web Services account *123456789012* in Region *us\-west\-2*\.
 If you use a custom location, the pattern is s3://*PathToEMRLogs*/*ClusterID*\.

-For information about creating a partitioned table to potentially improve query performance and reduce data transfer, see [Creating and Querying a Partitioned Table Based on Amazon EMR Logs](#emr-create-table-partitioned)\.
+For information about creating a partitioned table to potentially improve query performance and reduce data transfer, see [Creating and querying a partitioned table based on Amazon EMR logs](#emr-create-table-partitioned)\.

 ```
 CREATE EXTERNAL TABLE `myemrlogs`(